sramam/does-this-module-install/README.md

 ## Usage

-`runInstallTest` is a simple function that detects the current root module, uses the relative path to install this module in a temp directory, by spawning an npm task.
-The function is designed to be called from your test framework of choice.
+`runInstallTest` is a simple function that detects the current parent-root module, uses it's relative path to install the module into a temp directory.

-It returns a success message or throws an error.
+The function is independent of test framework and returns a success message or throws an error.
+Use shown below is tied to `mocha`, should be easy enough to modify as needed.

 ```TypeScript
 // somewhere in your tests